 Graduates of the program are fully prepared for independent practice, as attested to by graduates.

-Seven full-time CRNA faculty, who each have well over 10 years experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.
+Seven full-time CRNA faculty, each averaging 10 years of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.

 An additional 41 adjunct faculty at affiliate sites provide invaluable clinical instruction.